- 1. Create an eye-catching centerpiece

 ‘For an opulent touch use silver candlesticks and clear glass vases to contrast with the texture of the table,’ says Fortescue.

-8. Straddle the seasons with dried flowers
+16. Decorate with dried flowers

 If florals are a decor favorite in your home all year round, the waning temperatures of autumn can make it tricky to find fresh flowers that fit the mood.
 Luckily, the trend for dried flower arrangements means you can have the best of both worlds, embracing the color of summer while acknowledging that those days have passed.